alex-florescu/CS351/notes/distortion.md

 We aim to create a couple of fixed modes of the filter that offer a range of distortion intensity settings.

+The selection of ports in the design of this module allows using it outside the overdrive context.
+If the threshold is set to the maximum possible value, the clippimg will never occur and the module will function like a simple "gain" filter.
+This can later be used in effects such as delay and reverb.
+However, a separate gain module can be created if the overall latency must be minimised.

 ### References
 * SSM2603 Data sheet (https://www.analog.com/media/en/technical-documentation/data-sheets/ssm2603.pdf)